K2adir/oySay/README.md

 # oySay
-Vote counter app for the upcoming elections in Turkey Designed for Mobile use only.
+Vote counter app for the upcoming elections in Turkey.

+Designed for Mobile use only.

 Vite + React + SCSS

 useContext - localstorage and few other things here and there